John Burch (musician)

-Life and career
+Background

 Burch was born in London on 6 January 1932.
 Having started piano lessons at age 12, he played in army bands during his military service stationed in Germany and in the late 1950s toured military bases with his trio.
 In 1959, he toured France with bassist Jeff Clyne and saxophonist Bobby Wellins.

 In 1960 Burch joined Allan Ganley's Jazzmakers.
 In the early and mid-1960s he led a quartet and an octet with Dick Heckstall-Smith, Ray Warleigh, Peter King, Hank Shaw and future Cream founders Ginger Baker and Jack Bruce.
 In the 1960s, Burch was one of many UK-based musicians who "moved easily between traditional jazz, bebop, blues, skiffle, boogie, and rock".
 As an accompanist, he played with American musicians who were visiting the UK; in 1966 these included Freddie Hubbard, Rahsaan Roland Kirk, and Red Rodney.

 As a composer, he wrote "Preach and Teach" (1966) which provided the B-side of Georgie Fame and the Blue Flames' hit "Yeh Yeh" and was also recorded by Buddy Rich.
 He composed Fame's follow-up, "In the Meantime", and also its B-side, "Telegram".

 He was also a teacher on the Barry Summer School jazz-education project, which was attended by pianist Keith Tippett.

+Career

+In a performance, John Burch played with Don Rendell, Graham Bond, Tony Archer, and Phil Kinorra.
+The songs performed were, "Bring Back the Burch", "Manumission", "Blue Monk", "Jeannine", "You Loomed Out of Loch Ness", "So What", and "The Haunt".
+The performance was recorded, credited to the New Don Rendell Quintet and released as Roarin on Jazzland JLP 51 in 1961.

+On 19 September 1962, Burch on piano played in the Don Rendell Quintet at the Paris Cinema.
+Other musicians included Don Rendell on tenor and soprano saxophone etc., Graham Bond on alto saxophone, Dick Heckstall-Smith on tenor saxophone, Tony Archer on bass and Ted Pope on drums.
+The session was recorded.